Atlantic Beach Parks

 Jack Russell Park

-Russell Park is home to the Atlantic Beach Athletic Association, First Coast Soccer, and hosts the City's Annual Family Fun Day and Camp Out Under the Stars in October for area families.
+Named after James L. Russell.
+An active park with the following amenities: six tennis courts, two racquetball courts, Oceanside Rotary Skate Park, grills, three baseball/softball fields, a basketball court, a large pavilion, three picnic areas, two playgrounds, and a concession stand.
+Russell Park is home to the Atlantic Beach Athletic Association, First Coast Soccer, and Atlantic Beach Farmer's Market.
+Also at Russell Park, the City hosts an annual Family Fun Day and Camp Out Under the Stars in October for area families.

-The Atlantic Beach Athletic Association is home to the Atlantic Beach Little League Baseball, Softball and T-Ball leagues.
-Workshops and Clinics are also provided by the league.
-For more information on Spring or Fall sign-ups, call 904-249-2989 or visit the Atlantic Beach Baseball website.
+The Atlantic Beach Athletic Association is home to youth baseball and T-Ball leagues for boys and girls 3 to 12 years old.
+For more information on spring or fall sign-ups, call (904) 434-8283, email firstname.lastname@example.org, or visit the Atlantic Beach Baseball website.

 1 Begonia Street